 It is self-signed with the BL33 key.
-It contains a hash of the BL33 image.
+It contains hashes of the BL33 image and its configuration file $(NT_FW_CONFIG)$ .

-The SCP_BL2 and BL32 certificates are optional, but they must be present if the corresponding SCP_BL2 or BL32 images are present.
+The SCP firmware and Trusted OS certificates are optional, but they must be present if the corresponding SCP\BL2 or BL32 images are present.